trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before running any ``CREATE TABLE`` or ``CREATE TABLE AS`` statements for Hive tables in Trino, you need to check that the user Trino is using to access HDFS has access to the Hive warehouse directory.
+Before running any ``CREATE TABLE`` or ``CREATE TABLE AS`` statements for Hive tables in Trino, you must check that the user Trino is using to access HDFS has access to the Hive warehouse directory.
 The Hive warehouse directory is specified by the configuration variable ``hive.metastore.warehouse.dir`` in ``hive-site.xml``, and the default